agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 The Dataspace Authority enrollment service obtains Verifiable Credentials from Company1 to determine whether it meets enrollment policies.
 The enrollment service then issues a Verifiable Credential that establishes membership and pushes it to Company 1's Identity Hub, and stores membership and certificate information.

-In simple scenarios, enrollement could be fast and fully automated.
+In simple scenarios, enrollment could be fast and fully automated.
 However, in advanced scenarios, enrollment policies could require interactions with external systems, and even manual processes.
 Therefore, it is implemented asynchronously.

 There could be different "types" of onboarding, e.g. onboarding a participant or a credential issuer, so the architecture has to support that.